ylow/turicreate/userguide/sframe/data-manipulation.md

 | {1969: ['Music Is The Heal ... |     4     | ['Spirits', 'Spirits Rejoi ... |
 +--------------------------------+-----------+--------------------------------+
 [? rows x 5 columns]
-Note: Only the head of the SFrame is printed.
-This SFrame is lazily evaluated.
+Note: Only the head of the XFrame is printed.
+This XFrame is lazily evaluated.
 You can use len(sf) to force materialization.
 ```